OliverHeffernan/DataFlow/README.md

 ### Move to end of row `$`:
 Enter this command to select the last cell in the currently selected row, without editing it.

+### Move to row 0 `gg`:
+Enter this command to select the first cell in the currently selected column.

+### Move to final row `G`:
+Enter this command to select the final cell in the currently selected column.

 ### Replace currently selected cell's formula `c`:
 Enter this command to replace the formula of the currently selected cell.